 – As the largest iron ore concentrate and pellet producer in the country, Gol-e Gohar Mining & Industrial Company is to issue $66 mn worth of Ijarah Sukuk in the next week; the raised funds will finance the purchase of machinery and equipment for its ore concentrate production line.
 Furthermore, President Rouhani will pay a visit to Sirjan tomorrow to inaugurate new production lines in this major company.

 In the Market

 Announced to be done today, Iran Khodro, in the Automotive space, cancelled its 15.58% block trade; this news dragged most symbols into the negative area with Iran Khodro (-4.23%) and Iran Khodro Investment Development (-3.65%) going under heavy sales pressure.
-The rumor has it that Iran Khodro is to raise its capital by 260% based on its asset revaluation.
-A few companies in spare part mfg. field like Iran Tractor Forging (+3.3%) and Iran Spare Parts (+4.9%) managed to closed with good gains.
-Saipa Azin (+3.5%)also saw rise in demands at the end of the session.
+The rumour has it that Iran Khodro is to raise its capital by 260% based on its asset revaluation.
+A few companies in spare part mfg. a field like Iran Tractor Forging (+3.3%) and Iran Spare Parts (+4.9%) managed to close with good gains.
+Saipa Azin (+3.5%)also saw a rise in demands at the end of the session.